 Transparency is important for both applicants and recruiters, and mobile enables an open and honest dialogue for both parties.
 Text messaging is a fast and easy way to connect, and social media allows recruiters and companies to highlight intangibles like company culture.
 Tami Squaire of TrueBridge Resources even has clients who use iMeet.
 This mobile video-conferencing tool allows them to set up professional, cross-country interviews.

 Thank you to everyone who contributed to JobMobile Atlanta’s success.
 The speakers and attendees were spectacular, and we had a great turnout from our ELITE Atlanta recruiters.
 Everyone was highly engaged – both in-person and online – and judging by the Twitter candor, JobMobile is a can’t-miss mobile recruiting event!
 Check out our tweets at @TheLadders

-Click on the following link too learn more about JobMobile and sign up for our November 7th event.
+HR professionals and recruiters: Click on the following link to learn more about TheLadders JobMobile series and register for upcoming events.